taoteh1221/Open_Crypto_Tracker/README.txt

 To see a list of the supported conversion currencies (market values converted to these currency values) in the API, use the endpoint: "/api/conversion_list"

-To get raw market values AND also get a market conversion to a supported conversion currency (see ALL requested market values also converted to values in this currency) in the API, use the endpoint: "/api/market_conversion/[conversion currency]/[exchange-asset-pairing],[exchange-asset2-pairing],[exchange-asset3-pairing]"
+To get raw market values AND also get a market conversion to a supported conversion currency (see ALL requested market values also converted to values in this currency) in the API, use the endpoint: "/api/market_conversion/[conversion currency]/[exchange1-asset1-pairing1],[exchange2-asset2-pairing2],[exchange3-asset3-pairing3]"

-To skip conversions and just receive raw market values in the API, you can use the endpoint: "/api/market_conversion/market_only/[exchange-asset-pairing],[exchange-asset2-pairing],[exchange-asset3-pairing]"
+To skip conversions and just receive raw market values in the API, you can use the endpoint: "/api/market_conversion/market_only/[exchange1-asset1-pairing1],[exchange2-asset2-pairing2],[exchange3-asset3-pairing3]"

 For security, the API requires a key / token to access it.
-It must be named "api_key", and must be sent with the "POST" data method.
+This key must be named "api_key", and must be sent with the "POST" data method.

 // SEE /DOCUMENTATION-ETC/REST-API-EXAMPLES.txt FOR EXAMPLES OF CALLING THE API WITH CURL, JAVASCRIPT, AND PHP